jimmo/ncss-embedded/chapters/13-lab-exercises.md

 #### Part 1 - Switches

 For these tasks you will need:
-- Grove button sensor
+- Grove Button Sensor
-- magnet and Grove hall effect (magnet) sensor
+- Magnet and Grove Magnet Sensor

 1. Test that the button module works -- write a program to display a different image on the screen depending on whether a button module is currently pressed or not.
 2. Try our your code from the [Dead Man's Switch](https://groklearning.com/learn/microbit-crash-course/6/2/) problem in Module 6 from the Grok Crash Course.